Convex Polygons in Cartesian Products: Introduction

-\textbf{Definitions.} A polygon $P$ in $\mathbb{R}^2$ is \emph{convex} if all of its internal angles are strictly smaller than $\pi$.
+\mypar{Definitions.} A polygon $P$ in $\mathbb{R}^2$ is \emph{convex} if all of its internal angles are strictly smaller than $\pi$.
 A point set in $\mathbb{R}^2$ is in \emph{convex position} if it is the vertex set of a convex polygon; and it is in \emph{general position} if no three points are collinear.
 Similarly, a polyhedron $P$ in $\mathbb{R}^d$ is \emph{convex} if it is the convex hull of a finite set of points.
-A point set in $\mathbb{R}^d$ is in \emph{convex position} if it is the vertex set of a convex polytope; and it is in \emph{general position} if no $d+1$ points lie on a hyperplane.
-In $\mathbb{R}^d$, we say that the $x_d$-axis is \emph{vertical}, hyperplanes orthogonal to $x_d$ are \emph{horizontal}, and understand the above-below relationship with respect to the $x_d$-axis.
-Let $\mathbf{e}_d$ be a standard basis vector parallel to the $x_d$-axis.
-A point set $P$ in $\mathbb{R}^d$ is \emph{full-dimensional} if no hyperplane contains $P$.
+A point set in $\mathbb{R}^d$ is in \emph{convex position} if it is the vertex set of a convex polyhedron; and it is in \emph{general position} if no $d+1$ points lie on a hyperplane.
+The \emph{1-skeleton} of a polyhedron is the graph formed by its vertices and edges.
+In $\mathbb{R}^d$, we say that the $x_d$-axis is \emph{vertical}, hyperplanes orthogonal to the $x_d$-axis are \emph{horizontal}, and the above-below relationship is understood with respect to $x_d$ coordinates.

-We consider special types of convex polygons.
+We consider special types of convex polygons in the plane.
 Let $P$ be a convex polygon with vertices $((x_1,y_1),\ldots,(x_k,y_k))$ in clockwise order.
-We say that $P$ is a \emph{convex cap} if the $x$- or $y$-coordinates are monotonic, and a \emph{convex chain} if both the $x$- and $y$-coordinates are monotonic.
+We say that $P$ is a \emph{convex cap} if the $x$- or $y$-coordinates are strictly monotone, and a \emph{convex chain} if both the $x$- and $y$-coordinates are strictly monotonic.
 We distinguish four types of convex caps (resp., chains) based on the monotonicity of the coordinates as follows:

 \begin{itemize} \item \emph{convex caps} come in four types $\{\capTop,\capLeft,\capBottom,\capRight\}$.
 We have\\

 \item \emph{convex chains} come in four types~$\{\chainTopLeft,\chainTopRight,\chainBottomRight,\chainBottomLeft\}$.
 We have\\